i18n-components/i18n-components/CONTRIBUTING.md

 When a change made on GitHub is approved, it will be checked by our continuous integration system, GitHub Actions.

+### Branch Organization

+I18n Components has two primary branches: `main` and `gh-pages`.

+`main` is where our code lives and development takes place.
+We will do our best to keep `main` in good shape, with tests passing at all times.
+We will also do our best not to publish updated `npm` packages that will break sites.
+We will do our best to communicate these changes and version appropriately so you can lock into a specific I18n Components version if need be.

+`gh-pages` contains the [I18n Components documentation](https://i18n-components.github.io).
+This branch is pushed to by CI and not generally managed manually.

 ### Reporting new issues

 When [opening a new issue](https://github.com/i18n-components/i18n-components/issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.